castorini/pyserini/docs/experiments-deepimpact.md

-# Anserini: DeepImpact for MS MARCO Passage Ranking
+# Pyserini: DeepImpact for MS MARCO Passage Ranking

 This page describes how to reproduce the DeepImpact experiments in the following paper: